Implications of Not Having the Secure Indicator for the Google Search Engine

-Secure connections to websites have widely been considered a measure which is necessary, as it helps to decrease the risks which users face, especially where content injection is concerned.
+Secure connections to websites have widely been considered a measure which is necessary, as it helps to decrease the risks which users face, especially where the content injection is concerned.
 Security is needed to keep data secure from third parties, and it helps users feel more confident knowing that they are communicating with the correct websites.

-The new version of Google Chrome will only write secure and not secure, which makes is simpler for users to identify and understand whether the websites they are visiting were secure enough or not.
+The new version of Google Chrome will only write secure and not secure, which makes it simpler for users to identify and understand whether the websites they are visiting were secure enough or not.
 Websites which are not secure will simply be marked as “not secure” come September.

 No Secure Indicator – Do Not Have the HTTPS Certificates

 In October, websites which are visited with Chrome 70 and do not have the HTTPS certificates on them will trigger a “not secure” warning label which will be marked red.
 Users will see this when entering the text in the address bar.

-Prior to this, the HTTPS format was used as a more secure indicator version of the regular HTTP websites.
-This acted as a secure communication protocol for both websites and its users, and kept your data safe from third party viewers.
+Prior to this, the HTTPS format serves as a more secure indicator version of the regular HTTP websites.
+This acts as a secure communication protocol for both websites and their users.
+It has also been keeping your data safe from third-party viewers.

 Why is Google employing this change?
-Google claims it is because should be able to expect that the websites hey visit are safe by default.
-However, information which is well-presented will allow users to be as informed as possible, and this can be accomplished through a minimalist approach instead of complete removal altogether.
+Google claims it is because should be able to expect that the websites they visit are safe by default.
+However, systematic information will reach users as soon as possible.
+This can be possible through a minimalist approach instead of complete removal altogether.